 The Henderson Professorship in Philosophy was established in 1892 from funds bequeathed for the purpose by Dr. Henry Smith, president of Marietta College from 1846 to 1855, who desired that the chair be named in memory of his mother, Phoebe Henderson Linsley.
-Dr. Kenneth J. Itzkowitz is the current holder.

 The Hillyer Professorship in English Literature, Rhetoric, and Oratory was established in 1879 through funds provided by Truman Hillyer.
-Dr. Tim Catalano is the current holder.

 McCoy Professors are Marietta College faculty who have been recognized as outstanding teachers by a selection committee composed of nationally recognized teachers and scholars who are not members of the Marietta College community.
 The four-year designation, with possibility of renewal, also includes an annual salary supplement.
 The program was established in 1993 as part of the McCoy Endowment for Teaching Excellence, which was donated to Marietta College by John G. McCoy, Class of 1935, and his wife Jeanne.
-Education faculty member Dr. Cathy Mower was named the 2013 McCoy Professor.

 The Petroleum Industry Partnership Chair was established with gifts from several interested corporations (among them Mobil Oil, Consolidated Natural Gas, Standard Oil of Ohio, Gulf/Chevron, and Conoco) and assets from two bequests from persons who were active in the petroleum industry.
-Dr. Robert W. Chase is the current holder.

 The Molly C. Putnam Professorship in Religion was established in 1973.
 Mrs. Putnam was a devoted churchwoman who resided in Pasadena, California, until her death in 1972.
 Both she and her husband, Douglas, a member of the Class of 1881, remembered the College in their wills.
-Dr. David Torbett holds this professorship.

 The William Van Law Plankey Professorship was established by a bequest from Mr. Plankey as part of his estate.
 The Plankey Professor, appointed for a three-year (maximum) renewable term by the President and the Provost in consultation by the Faculty Development Committee, is selected on the basis of excellence in scholarly and creative activity, especially as reflected in undergraduate research.
-Dr. David Brown is the current holder.

 The Rickey Professorships were established in 2000 through a gift from David M. Rickey, Class of 1978; the J&D Family Foundation of San Diego, California; and Jan E. Nielsen.
 The grant endowed two new positions in the Physics Department and assures that the department will maintain a minimum of three full-time faculty members.
-Currently the Rickey Chairs are held by Dr. Dennis E. Kuhl and Dr. Craig Howald.

 The Andrew U. Thomas Professorship in History was established in 1966 as a memorial to Mr. Thomas, of Dayton, Ohio, a graduate in the Class of 1921, who served as a trustee of the College.
 The endowed chair was created from gifts made by Mr. Thomas and his late wife, Mrs. Lenore B. Thomas.
-Dr. Matthew Young is the current holder.
+Dr.